robtweed/golgi-sbadmin/GETTING_STARTED.md

 # Getting Started with the Golgi SBAdmin Module Library

-This short tutorial will show you how you can get a basic SBAdmin User Interface up and running in a few minutes.
+This tutorial will show you how you can get a basic SBAdmin User Interface up and running in a few minutes.

 ## Pre-Requisites